 We already know that we should be encrypting our data and security access keys, and planning our security strategy should be a no-brainer when it comes to working with and maintaining a big cloud infrastructure.

-Hopefully, these suggestions will help improve your security, but if you’re looking for a more managed solution, you can always try CrowdStrike’s Falcon for AWS.
+If you’re looking for a managed solution, explore CrowdStrike Falcon® for AWS.
 This service provides end-to-end protection—from the host to the cloud and everywhere in between—while also granting complete visibility into all of your resources, accounts, and instances.